terbshaeusser/CML/Format.md

 without any restriction to indentation.

 A condition expression consists of symbols, literals and operators.
 The symbols are defined when parsing the file.
-In case a symbol is not defined the whole condition evaluates to *false*.
+In case a symbol is not defined and used without the ? operator or an operator cannot be applied because of a type mismatch the whole condition evaluates to *false*.
+Symbols can contain the same characters as object keys.

 The following operators can be used: